beanz0-cmd/ER-DeathCounter-Overlay/README.md

-# 🪦 Elden Ring DeathCounter
+# 🪦 Elden Ring Death Counter

 A small JavaFX tool that automatically counts your deaths while playing **Elden Ring**.
 It reads the save file and displays the death count in an overlay.
 Hotkeys allow you to control the overlay.